History

 Eagle knight leading two other Aztec warriors, from Florentine Codex, book IX, 16th century, Laurentian Library, Florence, Italy.

 Feather-working was one of the most prestigious arts in this region of pre-Columbian America.
-Consequently, amantecas – feather artisans – had an elevated status within the Aztec society.
+Consequently, amantecas – feather artisans – had an elevated status within Aztec society.
 They produced fans, headdresses, capes, and shields for the nobility, priesthood, and knights, and especially for the Eagle warriors, a special military class.
-To make a feathery object, first they made a paper template of agave or tree bark on which they drew a desirable form.
-Then, with natural adhesives, they attached the feathers to the template, starting from the exterior, working towards the interior of the object.
+To make a feathery object, first; they made a paper template of agave or tree bark on which they drew a desirable form.
+Then, with natural adhesives, they attached the feathers to the template, starting from the exterior; working toward the interior of the object.
 The decorations in the center of the piece would be added last.
 To achieve the polychromatic effect, the feathers of various, often rare, birds were used.

 A Stolen Gift?